Zanotelli/Zanotelli/README.md

 ### About me

 - 💼 I'm a Electrical Engeneering student, with a Computer science focous
-- 🔭 FullStack student, with experience in Java and React.js applications
+- 🔭 FullStack student, with experience in Salesforce, C#, Java and React.js applications
 - 🌱 Interested on deepening my understanding of what I know, and learning new tecnologies

 ### Leangueges and technologies